OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 #### processedData\\1_DownloadSNODAS\\

-The SNODAS tools access the [SNODAS FTP site](ftp://sidads.colorado.edu/DATASETS/NOAA/G02158/masked/) and download the daily SNODAS .tar file.
+The SNODAS Tools access the [SNODAS FTP site](ftp://sidads.colorado.edu/DATASETS/NOAA/G02158/masked/) and download the daily SNODAS .tar file.
 If the ```SNODASDaily_Automated.py``` script is utilized, the daily SNODAS .tar file is the current date.
 If the
 ```SNODASDaily_Interactive.py``` script is utilized, the daily SNODAS tar file is the date of interest defined by user input.